 - The display has multiple inputs, and the wrong one is selected.

 - The computer has multiple display outputs, and the one the actual display is connected to is not enabled.
-(This is very common when trying to get an external display to work with a laptop.)

 - The computer is in standby or hibernate mode, and has turned off its display signal.